-Regarding Mr. Daniel Nygate, the Compensation Committee and the Board of Directors determined that in view of his proven professional experience and achievements, his employment terms are fair and reasonable.
+Regarding Mr. Gabriel Badusa, the Compensation Committee and the Board of Directors determined that in view of his professional experience and qualifications, his employment terms are fair and reasonable.

-For further details on the employment agreements of the senior officers, as well as the aforesaid dependence, see Section 4.5 in Chapter D of this report.
-For further details on the senior officers, including their education and experience, see Section 4.11 of Chapter D of this report.
+For further details on the employment agreements of the senior officers, as well as the aforesaid dependence, see Section 4.5 in Chapter D of this Periodic Report.
+For further details on the senior officers, including their education and experience, see Section 4.11 in Chapter D of this Periodic Report.